 Once the cuts were made, I sanded every board super smooth with an orbital sander before nailing them up.
 For long baseboard and horizontal board spans, buy the longest board you can get for the needed length to minimize cuts.

-The measurements I went with are shown in the two photos above.
+The measurements I went with are shown in the photos above.
 When it comes to the pattern itself, I found that your existing wall space will dictate the spacing of your vertical 1×3 boards, and not what someone else has done in their house.
 Sure, someone else’s spacing measurements like mine can be great for reference, but they may not work on your wall.

 Go by what will work for your wall.
 You don’t want to use a particular spacing measurement if it means a terrible look on the ends, or if it causes your vertical 1×3’s to needlessly run over light switches and wall outlets, thus causing you to have to cut your boards around them.

 As for studs, don’t expect to rely on them for your vertical 1×3’s.
 The horizontal 1×6 baseboard and 1×4’s, yes, but odds are, the studs wont line up for the spacing you need on the 1×3’s, which really isn’t a problem at all.
-I simply used a bead of LIQUID NAILS on the backside of the boards, and aimed my nails in at angle on those boards: From the top down, hit the center of the board, but nail at an angle: left, right, left, right.
+I simply used a bead of Liquid Nails on the backside of the boards, and aimed my nails in at angle on those boards: From the top down, hit the center of the board, but nail at an angle: left, right, left, right.

 One final tidbit before starting woodwork: Let your planks sit inside and acclimate in your home for a few days before using them so they can become accustomed to the temperature and climate.

-Step Two: Wall Prep and Woodworking
+Board And Batten Wainscoting Wall Prep and Woodworking

 The first step here for me was removing the existing baseboard by gently using a small pry bar.
 You don’t want to possibly damage your drywall by being too rough with the pry bar.
 Placing a piece of plywood or other thin board in between the pry bar and the wall will help to avoid wall damage.